 Whom should I contact to find out more information about how my credits will transfer into the VCU social work program?

-You should contact B.S.W. student success adviser Sarah Burton-Everette at firstname.lastname@example.org.
-She will be able to identify how your credits will transfer.
-You will also need to send official copies of your college transcripts to the VCU Transfer Center, Box 842532, Richmond, VA 23284-2532.
+You should contact a B.S.W. student success adviser email@example.com.
+They will be able to refer or provide resources for you to identify how your credits will transfer.

 I anticipate completing at least two years of college at a local community college.
 How can I be intentional about my courses at community college?

-The VCU School of Social Work currently has an articulation agreement with John Tyler Community College that allows students to complete two years of college at John Tyler and then transfer into the VCU B.S.W. degree program with only two years (or four semesters) remaining before graduation.
-If John Tyler is not an option for you, contact the Office of Student Success at email@example.com to get an understanding of the courses that we recommend students complete before applying to VCU.
+The VCU School of Social Work currently has an articulation agreement with John Tyler Community College and Reynolds Community College that allows students to complete two years at a community college and then transfer into the VCU B.S.W. degree program with as few as two years (or four semesters) remaining before graduation.
+If John Tyler or Reynolds is not an option for you, contact the Office of Student Success at firstname.lastname@example.org to get an understanding of the courses that we recommend students complete before applying to VCU.

 The VCU Transfer Center is designed solely to support all transfer students who come to VCU, through processing transfer credits and offering specific programming to help with the transition.
 The VCU School of Social Work Office of Student Success also offers specific programming throughout the year designed specifically to help support transfer students.